 St. Simons Island

-On my recent visit, I concentrated my stay on the Golden Isles of Georgia: St. Simons Island, Little St. Simons Island, Sea Island, and Jekyll Island.
+On my recent visit, I concentrated my stay on the Golden Islands of Georgia: St. Simons Island, Little St. Simons Island, Sea Island, and Jekyll Island.
 Although these small islands are clustered together near the city of Brunswick, they each have a different personality.

 Families also love Massengale Park, which offers easy beach access, shaded picnic areas, and a playground.
 The Coast Guard Station also offers facilities with plenty of parking (and ADA accessible beach access.)
-Gould’s Inlet is the place to go for peace and quiet, as well as fishing, bird watching, and sunrise spotting.
+Gould’s Inlet is the place to go for peace and quiet, as well as fishing, bird watching, and sunrise viewing.

 For those that want to be active, you can rent bikes at Two Brothers Bikes and spend the day exploring the wilderness of Cannon’s Point Preserve.
 SouthEast Adventure Outfitters also runs guided kayak tours, fishing charters, and eco-cruises.

-Overall, St. Simons Island is a good choice for a long weekend or those that want more of a “town” feel to a beach destination, with plenty of activities and places to eat.
+Overall, St. Simons Island is a good choice for a long weekend or for those that want more of a “town” feel to a beach destination, with plenty of activities and places to eat.